-I have previously discussed the issue of refugees who come from countries where the state is not the persecutor.
-Rather, it is a quasi-governmental authority or private actors that are the cause of the refugee’s fears.
+Many refugee claimants are not based on situations where the state is the agent of persecution.
+Rather, the source of risk is a quasi-governmental authority or private actors.
 In such cases, the issue turns to one of the adequacy of state protection.

 Ward v.
 Canada